kathysledge/smig/docs/examples/social-network.md

 ## Schema

-A social platform with users, posts, follows, and likes using SurrealDB’s graph relations:
+A social platform with users, posts, follows, and likes using SurrealDB's graph relations:

 ```typescript
 import {